 It is important that you meet the deadlines for all assignments.
 I ensure that you get enough time to complete the assignments.
 Late submissions will result in losing points.
-You will gain 60% of the points earned if your assignments are one day late (24 hours) and 30% if your assignments are 2 days late (48 hours).
-Assignments submitted later than 48 hours will not accepted.
-In case of emergencies, late submissions may be allowed only if the reason is discussed with me before hand and a legitimate document is presented when necessary.
+In case of some assignments, you will gain 60% of the points earned if your assignments are one day late (24 hours) and 30% if your assignments are 2 days late (48 hours).
+Assignments submitted later than 48 hours will not be accepted.
+In case of emergencies, late submissions may be allowed only if the reason is discussed with me and a legitimate document is presented when necessary.